 Liability for damages

-The GDPR also gives individuals the right to compensation for any material and/or non-material damages resulting from an infringement of the Regulation.
+The GDPR also gives individuals the right to compensation of any material and/or non-material damages resulting from an infringement of the GDPR.
 In certain cases, not-for-profit bodies can bring representative action on behalf of individuals.
 This opens the door for mass claims in cases of large-scale infringements.

-The possible penalties for non-compliance with the Regulation underline the importance of preparing your organisation.
+The possible remedies, liabilities and penalties that may result from non-compliance with the GDPR underline the importance of preparing your organisation.

 Download our free GDPR resources